This page is the entry point for Archetype's contract documents.

 Core Principle

-Sugar wraps the service layer.
-Sugar does not bypass the service layer, weaken its guarantees, or silently change the semantics of commands, world identity, or execution.
+Runtime wraps the service layer.
+Runtime does not bypass the service layer, weaken its guarantees, or silently change the semantics of commands, world identity, or execution.

 Concurrency Contract